luismarrer/bank_management_system/README.md

 ## Usage
 1. Open your browser and go to http://localhost:5173/ or the link provided in your terminal.
 2. Register an account.
-3. Request, view, update or delete an Credit Card, Debit Card or Loan.
+3. Request(create), view, update or delete a Credit Card, Debit Card or Loan.